Random Field Ising Model and Parisi-Sourlas Supersymmetry. Part II. Renormalization Group: Classification of leaders

+{An $S_n$-singlet perturbation can destabilize the IR fixed point, when its leader becomes relevant.
+This criterion is obvious for the susy-writable and non-susy-writable leaders.
+The same criterion applies also for the susy-null leaders.
+Note that the susy-null operators by themselves do not affect the correlation functions of all operators in the susy-writable sector.
+However when the coefficient of a susy-null leader grows and becomes $O(1)$ (as it may happen when such a leader is relevant), it will enter and modify RG evolution equations of other perturbations.
+E.g., non-susy-writable leaders which were irrelevant, may become relevant in presence of such large susy-null perturbations.

-While the SUSY observables are unaffected, it may be possible to see a deviation in more complicated correlation functions involving non-susy-writable operators.
+There is a small loophole, because in principle it may happen that the offending susy-null coupling flows to a nearby fixed point and never becomes $O(1)$.
+Whether this happens of not, depends on the higher-order terms in the beta-function, and on the sign of the initial value of the RG evolving susy-null coupling.
+If such a fixed point does occur, SUSY observables will be unaffected.\footnote{While the SUSY observables are unaffected, it may be possible to see a presence of a susy-null coupling in more complicated correlation functions involving non-susy-writable operators.
 E.g.~the correlation function $\langle \chi_2 (x_1) \chi_2 (x_2) \chi_2 (x_3) \chi_2 (x_4) \rangle$ would be affected if the leaders $(\chi_i^2)^2$ or $\varphi^2 (\chi_i^2)^2$ become relevant.
-This correlation can be mapped to the replica variables and back to the random field formulation as follows\footnote{To do this calculation, we substitute $\chi_2 = \phi_2 - \frac{1}{n - 1} (\phi_3 + \ldots + \phi_n)$, expand the correlator for generic $n$, translate replicated correlators to the random field correlators using {\eqref{form2}}, and finally take the limit $n \rightarrow 0$ for the coefficients.}
+This correlation can be mapped to the replica variables and back to the random field formulation as follows (namely we substitute $\chi_2 = \phi_2 - \frac{1}{n - 1} (\phi_3 + \ldots + \phi_n)$, expand the correlator for generic $n$, translate replicated correlators to the random field correlators using {\eqref{form2}}, and finally take the limit $n \rightarrow 0$ for the coefficients),

 It may be possible to consider the r.h.s. in a simulation and see if it deviates from the result of the l.h.s predicted by using $\mathcal{L}_0$.
 If so, one can check if the correct result is obtained by perturbing $\mathcal{L}_0$ with a relevant susy-null operator.
 Admittedly, this is more a question of principle than a concretely realizable proposal, since simulating 4-point functions is a very hard task.
-In any case a deviation in {\eqref{kkkk}} from the $\mathcal{L}_0$ prediction does not count as a violation of SUSY, since this observable was not protected by SUSY in the first place.
+In any case a deviation in {\eqref{kkkk}} from the $\mathcal{L}_0$ prediction does not count as a violation of SUSY, since this observable was not protected by SUSY in the first place.} This possibility looks somewhat exotic.
+In this paper we will be conservative, and will count relevant susy-null leaders as potentially destabilizing perturbations.\footnote{In the preliminary report given in \cite{zoom}, as well as in the earlier version of the paper, we used a different criterion for when a susy-null leader destabilizes the fixed point, which required looking at the first follower, and requiring that follower be relevant.
+For this to happen, the susy-null leader dimension has to be below $d-1$.
+We now think that conclusion, based on a linearized analysis, was not correct.}